rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 ## Overall response

 We thank the reviewers for their constructive and actionable feedback.

 We want to re-emphasize that our aim in this paper is towards deployability and not novelty.
 Specifically, we want to target the *Data and Benchmarking for Data Science Application Domains (including curation validation and release of large-scale data, experiments, performance benchmarking)* area mentioned in the [KDD ADS Scope](https://kdd2024.kdd.org/applied-data-science-ads-track-call-for-papers/).

-Brick kilns not only contribute significantly to air pollution [[1](https://link.springer.com/article/10.1007/s11869-012-0187-2)] but also employ a large number of laborers including children [[2](https://www.sciencedirect.com/science/article/abs/pii/S1352231014006888)].
+Brick kilns not only contribute significantly to air pollution [[1](https://link.springer.com/article/10.1007/s11869-012-0187-2)] but also employ a large number of laborers, including children [[2](https://www.sciencedirect.com/science/article/abs/pii/S1352231014006888)].

-We believe that our work and the associated curated datasets, benchmarks, and most importantly compliance studies will further the research in this area.
+We believe that our work and the associated curated datasets, benchmarks, and, most importantly, compliance studies will further the research in this area.

-Based on the reviewers' comments, and ongoing deployments, we are happy to share some (revised) statistics and points with the reviewers.
+Based on the reviewers' comments and ongoing deployments, we are happy to share some (revised) statistics and points with the reviewers.

-1. Based on reviewers's suggestions we implemented 3 more SSL methods: i) Simsiam; ii) BYOL and iii) DINO.
-Their performance of the model is comparable or superior to the pre-trained models mentioned in the paper.
+1. Based on reviewers' suggestions, we implemented three more SSL methods: 1) [Simsiam](https://arxiv.org/abs/2011.10566); 2) [BYOL](https://arxiv.org/abs/2006.07733); and 3) [Dino](https://arxiv.org/abs/2104.14294).
+Their performance is comparable or superior to the pre-trained ImageNet model mentioned in the paper.

 2. Our study now encompasses regions in India where 47% of the population resides.